UBC-CIC/tapestry-wp/README.md

   - All hidden files in the root directory
   - All files and directories in the `templates/vue` directory except the `dist` folder
 - Zip the `tapestry` folder and upload it in your other Wordpress instance under Plugins > Add New > Upload Plugin

+**Note:** If `npm install` does not work, try `npm install --legacy-peer-deps`

+### Cloud Resources

+This version of Tapestry uses Amazon Neptune as its primary database.
+So, before beginnig to use this plugin, make sure you provision all cloud resources and configure the plugin to work with them.
+For instructions on how to do that and details about the cloud infrastructure used by this plugin, visit this [repository](https://github.com/UBC-CIC/Tapestry).

 ### Getting external links to work